 The following is a summary of the deviations from the recommendations of the Finnish Corporate Governance Code at Varma.

 - Recommendation 12 – Special order of appointment of the directors: Varma deviates from the recommendation because under the Finnish Act on Employment Pension Insurance Companies, all members of an earnings-related pension insurance company’s Board of Directors must be appointed by the Supervisory Board.
 The order set out in the recommendation under which more than half of the members should be appointed by the annual general meeting would thus be against the law.

-- Recommendation 14 – Number of independent directors: Seven of the members and two of the deputy members of Varma's Board of Directors are also members of the executive management of Varma's client companies.
+- Recommendation 14 – Number of independent directors: Eight of the members and two of the deputy members of Varma’s Board of Directors were also members of the executive management of Varma’s client companies.
 This means that the requirement concerning a majority of independent directors cannot be met; the details are given in the section Board of Directors.
 The exception is connected with the mutual character of Varma.
-In a mutual company, a client relationship also means shareholding and the deviation from the recommendation thus compensates for the fact that under the Finnish Act on Employment Pension Insurance Companies, the Annual General Meeting does not appoint the majority of the Board of Directors in the manner referred to in Recommendation 12.
+In a mutual company, a client relationship also means shareholding, and the deviation from the recommendation thus compensates for the fact that under the Finnish Act on Employment Pension Insurance Companies, the Annual General Meeting does not appoint the majority of the Board of Directors in the manner referred to in Recommendation 12.
 Furthermore, client representation in the Board of Directors helps to ensure that Varma can provide statutory earnings-related pension security in an efficient manner.